IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company

 Significant judgements and estimates: recoverability of asset carrying values

-Determination as to whether, and by how much, an asset, CGU, or group of CGUs containing goodwill is impaired involves management estimates on highly uncertain matters such as the effects of inflation and deflation on operating expenses, discount rates, capital expenditure, carbon pricing (where applicable), production profiles, reserves and resources, and future commodity prices, including the outlook for global or regional market supply-and-demand conditions for crude oil, natural gas and refined products.
+Determination as to whether, and by how much, an asset, CGU, or group of CGUs containing goodwill is impaired involves management estimates on highly uncertain matters such as the effects of inflation and deflation on operating expenses, discount rates, capital expenditure, carbon pricing (where applicable), production profiles, reserves and resources, and future commodity prices, including the outlook for global or regional market supply-and-demand conditions for crude oil, natural gas, power and refined products.
 Judgement is required when determining the appropriate grouping of assets into a CGU or the appropriate grouping of CGUs for impairment testing purposes.
 For example, individual oil and gas properties may form separate CGUs whilst certain oil and gas properties with shared infrastructure may be grouped together to form a single CGU.
 Alternative groupings of assets or CGUs may result in a different outcome from impairment testing.
-See Note 13 for details on how these groupings have been determined in relation to the impairment testing of goodwill.
+See Note 14 for details on how these groupings have been determined in relation to the impairment testing of goodwill.

 As described above, the recoverable amount of an asset is the higher of its value in use and its fair value less costs of disposal.
 Fair value less costs of disposal may be determined based on expected sales proceeds or similar recent market transaction data.

-Details of impairment charges and reversals recognized in the income statement are provided in Note 4 and details on the carrying amounts of assets are shown in Note 11, Note 13 and Note 14.
+Details of impairment charges and reversals recognized in the income statement are provided in Note 4 and details on the carrying amounts of assets are shown in Note 12, Note 14 and Note 15.

-The estimates for assumptions made in impairment tests in 2021 relating to discount rates and oil and gas properties are discussed below.
+The estimates for assumptions made in impairment tests in 2022 relating to discount rates and oil and gas properties are discussed below.
 Changes in the economic environment including as a result of the energy transition or other facts and circumstances may necessitate revisions to these assumptions and could result in a material change to the carrying values of the group’s assets within the next financial year.

 Discount rates